saint-hilaire/frutiger-aero/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/gpl-2.0.html

+Frutiger Aero is derived from and incorporates work from third party resources which are licensed under the following licenses:

+* GNU GPLv2
+* MIT

 Frutiger Aero WordPress Theme is derived from Underscores WordPress Theme, Copyright 2012-2020 Automattic, Inc.
 Underscores WordPress Theme is distributed under the terms of the GNU GPLv2.